GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 {% Aside %} Submission and consideration for the Oculus Store is only available if you have been approved as an Oculus Quest Store developer.
 Distribution of PWAs via [App Lab](https://developer.oculus.com/blog/introducing-app-lab-a-new-way-to-distribute-oculus-quest-apps/) is not currently available.
-The Oculus team will share more on when and how you can submit a PWA to App Lab soon.
+The Meta team will share more on when and how you can submit a PWA to App Lab soon.
 {% endAside %}